Philadelphia, A Running Commentary

 - as cited by Walter A. MacDougall, Freedom Just Around the Corner

-| Vice President John Adams |
+Vice President John Adams |

 In his diary, John Adams tells of leaving Philadelphia at the conclusion of the First Continental Congress: "28.Friday.
-Took our departure,in a very great rain, from the happy, the peaceful, the elegant, the hospitable, and polite city of Philadelphia.
-It is not very likely that I shall ever see this part of the world again, but I shall ever retain a most grateful, pleasing sense of the many civilities I have received in it, and shall think myself happy to have an opportunity of returning them.
+Took our departure, in a very great rain, from the happy, the peaceful, the elegant, the hospitable, and polite city of Philadelphia.
+It is not very likely that I shall ever see this part of the world again, but I shall ever retain a most grateful, pleasing sense of the many civilities I have received in it and shall think myself happy to have an opportunity of returning them.
 Dined at Anderson's and reached Priestly's of Bristol, at night, twenty miles from Philadelphia, where we are as happy as we can wish."

-| Spirit of '76 |
+Spirit of '76 |

 Although the origins of the American Revolution are subtle and complex, even historically controversial, we have more or less united in the idea that we "declared" our independence from Britain on July 4, 1776.
-We then spent eight years convincing the British we were serious, and have been independent ever since.
+We then spent eight years convincing the British we were serious and have been independent ever since.
 Reflect, however, on the fact that fighting had been going on for a year in Massachusetts, and that Lord Howe's fleet had set sail a month before the Declaration, actually landing on Staten Island at just about the same time as the Fourth of July.
 Add to that the fact that only John Hancock actually signed the document on July 4th, and some of the signers waited until September.
 You can sort of see why John Adams never got over the idea that Thomas Jefferson had quite a nerve implying the whole thing was his idea.
 What's more, New England subsequently had to live with a President from Virginia for thirty-two of the first thirty-six years of the new nation.
 Philadelphia may have been the cradle of Independence, but that was not because it was a colony hot for war, dragging the others along with it.
 It was the largest city in the colonies, centrally located.
 It had a strong pacifist tradition, and it had the most to lose from a pillaging enemy war machine.

 New England was in the position of having started hostilities, and about to be subdued by overwhelming force.
 The Canadians were not going to come to their aid, because they were French, and Catholic, and enough said.
 What the New Englanders wanted was WASP allies, stretching for two thousand miles to the South.
 By far the largest colony was Virginia, which included what is now Kentucky and West Virginia; it even had some legal claims for vastly larger territory.
 The rest of the English colonies had plenty of assorted grievances against George III, and almost all of them could see that America was rapidly outgrowing the dependency on the British homeland, without any sign that Parliament was ever going to surrender home rule to them.
 Perhaps it was unfortunate that New Englanders were so impulsive, but it looked as though a confrontation with the Crown was inevitably coming, and without support, New England was likely to be subdued like Carthage.

 And then, the last hope for flattery and diplomacy, for guile and subtlety, stepped off the boat.
-Benjamin Franklin, our fabulous man in London, had finally had it "up to here" with the British ministry.
+Benjamin Franklin, our fabulous man in London, had it "up to here" with the British ministry.
 He finally was saying what others had been thinking.
 It was now, or never.

-| Spirit of 76' |
+Spirit of 76' |

-| Colonist's Complaint |
+Colonist's Complaint |

 The six nations of Iroquois dominated Northeastern America by the same means the Incas dominated Peru -- commanding the headwaters of several rivers, the Hudson, the Delaware, and the Susquehanna, as well as the long finger lakes of New York, leading like rivers toward Lakes Ontario and Erie.
 They were thus able to strike quickly by canoe over a large territory.
 Iroquois were quite loyal to the British because of the efforts of Sir William Johnson, who settled among them and helped them advance to quite a sophisticated civilization.
 It even seems likely that another fifty years of peace would have brought them to an approximately western level of culture.
 Aside from Johnson, who was treated as almost a God, their leader was a Dartmouth graduate named Brant.